Compassionate Injury Attorneys Serving Victims in Washington with Pain and Suffering Claims

 Sometimes, multipliers are used by insurance companies to compensate for pain and suffering.
 This can include using a multiplier of 1.5 to 4 times the compensatory damage amounts to come up with an amount to compensate for pain and suffering.
 Even in small cases, multipliers can be dangerous.
 Not all insurance companies use them anymore – and some simply input damages into a computer to help determine an automatic pain and suffering payout – which is often much less than a plaintiff deserves.

 Were You Injured?
-Contact a Personal Injury Attorney
+Contact a Personal Injury Lawyer

 The only way to adequately determine how much pain and suffering compensation you deserve is to contact a personal injury attorney.
 The team at Brett McCandlis Brown, PLLC can help you with your claim.
 We have been practicing law for decades, and are here to help guide you through the process to ensure that you receive the compensation you deserve.
 Schedule a free consultation now at 800-925-1875, or fill out our online contact form.